gertvv/gemtc/README.md

 number of targets for convenience, but is entirely optional.
 Use `make install` to both build and install the package.

-You will need a working installation of rjags, BRugs, or R2WinBUGS.
+You will need a working installation of rjags, which in turn requires a working installation of JAGS.

 Testing
 -------